MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-02-tlol-human-level-in-league-of-legends-using-deep-learning.markdown

 Eventually the system was able to beat the world champions in 2019.

 ### Observations on Approaches
+Recent machine learning approaches for game playing AIs revolve around using reinforcement learning to run simulations or actual games in a massively distributed and parallel setup which allows gathering a large amount of data.
+This data is then supplied to a machine learning model which most often uses a policy optimization method such as PPO to train a machine learning model based on in-game trajectories.
+In-game trajectories consist of a combination of (state, action, reward) or (s, a, r) tuples which denote the state of the game at the timestep which is being observed, the action which the agent decided to take and the reward which was received for performing that action.

+Before this large scale reinforcement learning approach is applied, many approaches also use supervised learning to pre-train the machine learning models, as exploration for some games would take too long to converge on basic concepts of the game, such as the case for AlphaStar.

+### Relevance to Human-level League of Legends AI
+The previous approaches highlights several major points about current AI game playing systems which have achieved human, or even in some cases, super human performance.

+1. **Co-Operation with Game Developers**

+  For complex modern games, it is unfeasible to create a simulator for each game which AI researchers would like to tackle.
+This means that a main priority when deciding which projects to undergo are either an existing API for the game, or the co-operation and willingness of the game developers to create this for the researchers.
+In the case of Dota 2, Valve already had created a Dota Bot Scripting API which was originally intended to allow people to create better in-game bots.
+This also had the side-effect of making it easier to create AI systems which can play the game.
+In the case of AlphaStar, Deepmind entered an arragement with Blizzard (the developers of Starcraft 2) to create an interface into the game using the Google Protobuf API which provided a remote procedure call (RPC) interface which allowed the development ofthe PySC2 library.

+  Therefore the options for creating a Human-level League of Legends AI would involve either, contacting Riot Games and getting their co-operation for the task, or creating a custom API around the game which fulfills the same objectives but would be limited as it would be impossible to scale the system to the number of games required to train a reinforcement learning agent, or to create a simulation of the game which would be an intractable problem.

+  In summary, the best solution to this approach would be to use the supervised learning approach which has already been demonstrated to achieve impressive results in the AlphaStar system.
+After training their initial model using purely supervised learning on 971,000 replays, the system was able to perform as well as the top 16% of players.

+2. **Cost and Infrastructure**

+  The estimated cost of training the OpenAI Five system (which is the most similar to this project), was $14 million dollars, or around $25,000 dollars a day.
+  That is a substantial amount of money to throw at a research project.
+  A large bulk of the cost comes from the 128,000 CPUs which were used to simulate the game.
+  The reason so many CPUs were used to simulate games is because PPO is a model-free, online reinforcement learning algorithm.
+The model-free approach means that, as the system doesn't inherently have a model of the environment or any inherent hierarchical structure to it's decision making, the only way the process can improve is by randomly varying it's behaviour at each timestep during training.
+Because this process is relatively random and only very gradually improves over-time, along with the massive state space and observation space at each timestep, this makes training using model-free reinforcement learning approaches very gradual.

+  The summary to this point is that, using a supervised learning approach on high level human data is a far cheaper option as it only involves recovering a large number of human replays, storing those files, processing them, training on them and testing them on the real game.
+In comparison, that requires far far less hardware as an estimated 90% of the cost of the Open AI Five system comes from simulating the massive number of games required to train the system to a superhuman level within a reasonable time frame.
+This would only require GPUs to be used as you'd only need to process the data within the replays which would dramatically reduce the cost of the system.

 ## References
 - [Wikipedia: IBM Deep Blue](https://en.wikipedia.org/wiki/Deep_Blue_(chess_computer))